Definition of a ClassIn TypeScript, you can define a class using the class

 }

-const libro1 = new Libro("One Hundred Years of Solitude", "Gabriel García Márquez");
+const book1 = new Book("One Hundred Years of Solitude", "Gabriel García Márquez");

-This form simplifies the code by combining the declaration and initialization of properties in a single line
+This form simplifies the code by combining the declaration and initialization of the properties into a single line